AnhTuNguyen0610/AnhTuNguyen0610/README.md

 ## Hi there, welcome to my page 👋👋👋
-- 🧑‍💻 I'm a passionate software engineer who loves working with AI and exploring new technologies.
+- 🧑‍💻 I have a dream of becoming a passionate software engineer who loves working with AI and exploring new technologies.
 - 🥅 Favorite Quote: “Not everyone can become a great artist, but a great artist can come from anywhere.”-Ratatouille (2007)

 ## 🛠️Tech Stack